m8urnett/pafwert/README.md

 Now it doesn’t take much to realize that users are much more willing to use strong passwords with just a little help from Pafwert.
 And don’t knock the simplicity–it’s much smarter than you think.

+If you are just looking for a compiled binary for Windows, you can download it at http://xato.net/pafwert

 About
 -------
 I began development on this tool as a Perl script in 2000.
 Over the years I have spent way too much time overthinking and overdeveloping something as simple as a password generator, but Pafwert is the result.
 If you would like to get a taste of how complex Pafwert really is under the surface, I suggest reading the Pattern Guide.